AliAshooriyoon/AliAshooriyoon/README.md

 # Ali Ashouriyoun

-I'm Ali, a web developer skilled in React, Next.js, and Linux.
-I love building efficient solutions, exploring open-source projects, and turning ideas into impactful digital experiences.
+I'm Ali, a web developer with a strong focus on React, Next.js, and Linux.
+Currently, I'm expanding my skills into DevOps to bridge development and operations, optimizing workflows and system reliability.
+I enjoy building efficient solutions, exploring open-source projects, and turning ideas into impactful digital experiences.